jakobzhao/geog328/README.md

 ### Week 10 : Web-based Spatial Analysis II

-This week will still focus on web-based spatial analysis.
+This week will focus on web-based spatial analysis.
 One is on nearest neighbor analysis and the second is on buffer and isochrone analysis.
+In the last lecturer, the instructor will summarize this course and provide you a few emerging topics in Web GIS.

 <!-- Dec 5 -->